Lune-Technologies/swift-style-guide/SWIFTLINT.markdown

-# The Official Kodeco SwiftLint Policy
+# Lune's Official SwiftLint Policy

-The SwiftLint configuration in this repo is designed to ensure the work we create at Kodeco conforms with [The Official Kodeco Swift Style Guide](https://github.com/kodecocodes/swift-style-guide/blob/main/README.markdown).
+The SwiftLint configuration in this repo is designed to ensure the work we create at Lune conforms with [The Official Lune Swift Style Guide](https://github.com/Lune-Technologies/swift-style-guide/blob/main/README.markdown).

 The focus of this style is to improve readability in our print and web publications.
 Therefore, this style may be different from others you've used, but the demands of print and online reading are different from other contexts.